CCPA Toll Free Software uses webhooks to connect to services when receiving a new CCPA request.

 At CCPA Toll Free, we want to make it simple to receive, verify and process requests.
-It is only natural we would start looking at the APIs from various software as a service companies to help automate your workflow – maybe making those APIs calls available at a click from your CCPA Toll Free dashboard.
-This is a guide which we will update that explains the different APIs available from companies to automate the fulfillment of CCPA requests.
+It is only natural we would look at the APIs from popular software companies to help automate your workflow – maybe making those APIs available at a click from your CCPA Toll Free dashboard.
+For instance, a lot of our customers use Shopify.
+We could automate deleting the records from Shopify directly from your CCPA Toll Free dashboard when a request comes in and has been verified.
+This is a guide which we will update often that explains the different APIs available from companies to automate the fulfillment of CCPA requests.
 If that’s something of interest to you, contact me at email@example.com.

-When you click the verified button on your CCPA Toll Free dashboard, we send a webhook event: privacy_request.updated to your webhook URL.
+When you verify a request on your CCPA Toll Free dashboard, we send a webhook event: privacy_request.updated to your webhook URL.
 In the JSON describing the privacy request, you have the customer information, and the verification status.
-If verified, you may start calling the retrieve or delete API from the services you are currently using.
+If verified, you may start calling the retrieve or delete personal information from the services you are currently using, e.g Shopify, Customers.io or others.
 Here is a list of services and their API description.

 Customers.io & CCPA Toll Free